Govindpsd/SalesDataETL/README.md

 ## Overview

 **SalesDataETL** is a project that demonstrates the end-to-end process of extracting, transforming, and loading sales data to perform in-depth analysis.
-The project fetches data from Kaggle using its API, preprocesses it using Python and Jupyter Notebooks, and then uses SQL to answer key business questions.
+The project fetches data from Kaggle using its API, preprocesses it using Python and Jupyter Notebooks, and then loaded to SQL to answer key business questions.

 ## Project Components